 - Other blood tests to measure levels of other minerals and blood gases

-- Genetic tests (blood tests) for known PP defects
+- Genetic blood tests for known PP defects

-- Electromyography (to measure the electrical activity of the muscles)
+- Nerve conduction studies and electromyography to measure the electrical activity of the muscles

 - An electrocardiogram (ECG) to check electrical activity of the heart